-- O6-1.1 Develop a surface transportation network that minimizes congestion and provides for safely designed neighborhood streets with minimal through-traffic flows. - O6-1.2 Require all new development to follow the principles and patterns outlined in the transportation element of the General Plan, while allowing some flexibility in the final design. - O6-1.3 Improve transportation signage throughout the City.
+- O6-1.1 Develop a surface transportation network that minimizes congestion and provides for safely designed neighborhood streets with minimal through-traffic flows. - O6-1.2 Require all new development to follow the principles and patterns outlined in the transportation element of the General Plan, while allowing some flexibility in the final design.

 G6-2.
-Create a transportation network that is balanced, incorporates multimodal corridors, and facilitates local circulation.
+Create a transportation network that is balanced, incorporates multi-modal corridors, and facilitates local circulation.

-- O6-2.1 Locate major transfer points and connections to multiple use transportation networks, to facilitate movement between major focal points throughout the area. - O6-2.2 Coordinate the placement and location of roads and future transit investments with state, county and regional planning agencies. - O6-2.3 Establish a separate, but integrated network of pedestrian and bicycle paths providing safe and suitable walking and biking access throughout the city. - O6-2.4 Preserve the integrity of the City's unique identity, by preserving signature natural features and sensitive lands including the Short Creek Wash, steep slopes, hillsides, and dry washes.
+- O6-2.1 Locate major transfer points and connections to multiple use transportation networks, to facilitate movement between major focal points throughout the area. - O6-2.2 Coordinate the placement and location of roads and future transit investments with state, county and regional planning agencies. - O6-2.3 Establish a separate, but integrated network of pedestrian and bicycle paths providing safe and suitable walking and biking access throughout the city.

 G6-3.
-Expand planning efforts to include all methods of transportation.
+Expand transportation planning to include all methods of transport.